How much does my system cost

 Now you only owe $1,000 in taxes.

-What’s better is that if you don’t owe that much in one year you can roll it over to the next.
+If you don’t owe that much taxes in one year you can roll it over to the next.

 In the same example, let’s say you only owe $6,000 in taxes this year.
 You can apply $6,000 this year and the extra $3,000 next year.